duxcore/duxcore/core/README.md

 ## The Structure of the core

-This application utilizes [Node.JS clusters](https://nodejs.org/api/cluster.html) and [Socket.IO](https://socket.io) to create a system where there is one master process and you can create and add as many nodes as you want to the master process.
-These nodes can create and destroy api nodes and task executors.
+This application utilizes [Node.JS clusters](https://nodejs.org/api/cluster.html) and [Socket.IO](https://socket.io) to create a system where there is one master process, and you can create and add as many nodes as you want to the master process.
+These nodes can create and destroy API nodes and task executors.

 ### Master Process